 The bees seem very strong and healthy but then we’ve had about a month of benevolent weather and a strong ivy flow.
 No ill effects to be seen and I didn’t see dead bees being shovelled out during the banana or see them hanging out the front.

 As for the chalkbrood – well there is plenty of brood about the place and the pattern is good but it hasn’t gone away you know.
-It’s still there but not so much I think and only the fluffy white early stages but then they were treated with MAQS beforehand which seems to trigger some vigorous housekeeping.
+It’s still there but not so much I think but then they were treated with MAQS beforehand which seems to trigger some vigorous housekeeping.

 Wrong time of the year and completely unscientific but the bees didn’t seem to suffer at all and I’d certainly try it again mid summer.